Geonovum/KP-APIs/API-strategie-modules/batching/architecture.md

 Batch endpoints provide a standardized way to replace N+1 calls with just two calls: one to retrieve the initial collection and one batch request to fetch all related resources in parallel.
 This pattern reduces latency and lowers the load on both clients and servers.

+Batching is a performance optimization, not a replacement for singular or collection endpoints.
+Clients should use batching when multiple lookups are required at once, but continue to use singular or collection endpoints for simpler interactions.

 ## Transactionality

 Batching is not a transaction mechanism.
 Each request item in a batch is processed independently, and the success or failure of one item does not affect the others.
 There is no guarantee of atomicity, consistency, isolation, or durability (ACID) across items in a batch.